AntonBL/antonbl.github.io/_posts/2015-08-12-if-words-could-kill.md

 If you enjoyed this but would like to spend some time working with me on some more serious work.
 Feel free to get in touch and send me an email.
 I will be posting my code on GitHub shortly.

+*Edit: The winners have been announced and posted on [Spatial Source](http://www.spatialsource.com.au/2015/09/01/geonext-hackfest-2015-winners-announced/).
+You should definitely check them out.
+I was a finalist but unfortunately did not secure a prize.*

 ---

 I highly recommend checking out [what3words](http://what3words.com/).
 Not only is it a fun way to locate your business but also incredibly useful, particularly if the 3 word location is hidden or hard to find using your usual street address.